caffiendkitten/caffiendkitten.github.io/README.md

 ###### Please Note that I am still learning.
 If something that I have stated is incorrect please let me know.
 I would love to learn more about what I may not understand fully.

+Container Components:
+Deal with managing data (typically state)
+They often pass data to child components

+Presentational Components:
+Deal with how things look
+Are often reusable